-It is important to note that Definition 10.8.1 defines a Taylor series given a function f(x); however, we cannot yet state that f(x) is equal to its Taylor series.
+It is important to note that Definition 10.7.2 defines a Taylor series given a function f(x), but makes no claim about their equality.
 We will find that "most of the time" they are equal, but we need to consider the conditions that allow us to conclude this.

-Theorem 10.7.1 states that the error between a function f(x) and its n^{th} -degree Taylor polynomial $p_n(x)$ is $R_n(x)$, where
+Theorem 4.5.16 states that the error between a function f(x) and its nth-degree Taylor polynomial $p_n(x)$ is $R_n(x)$, where